gmoratorio/blinkest/README.md

 # Blinkest
 ## Blink, Blinker, Blinkest!

+### Overview
 Blinkest is an app to search, sort, and inspect used cars.
-Stay tuned for our 2.0 version!

 Using our application, users can:
  * Sort vehicles by Year, Make, Model, Mileage, or Posted Date